 The Learning Centre

 Any student identified as needing assistance in any area of the curriculum will, after consultation with family, be offered specialist support.
 Peer tutoring in a wide range of subjects can be arranged.
-The Learning Centre also manages the Special Exam Conditions for NCEA internal and external assessments.
+The Learning Centre also manage the Special Exam Conditions for NCEA internal and external assessments.

 Holly’s Story